bitwalker/maxwell/README.md

     "server" => "nginx"}, state: :sent, status: 200,
   url: "http://httpbin.org"}}
 ```

+See the `Maxwell` module documentation for more examples and information on it's API.

 There are numerous helper functions for the `Maxwell.Conn` struct.
 See it's module docs
 for a list of all functions, and detailed info about how they behave.